How Much Protein Should You Eat?

 My Personal Protein Goals

-As someone who wants to build muscle mass, I aim for 150 grams a day.
+As someone who wants to build muscle mass, I aim for at least 130 grams a day.
 (This is substantially more than the RDA.)

 Q: But how much protein should you be aiming for if you’re just looking to maintain a healthy body weight?